-Lupus is an inflammatory disease that affects approximately 5 million people worldwide and primarily affects women.
+Lupus is an inflammatory disease that affects approximately 5 million people worldwide, the majority of whom are female.
 In fact, it affects 9 women for every 1 man.
-What is this disease, what are its causes, and symptoms, and how can it be treated?
+What is this disease, its causes and symptoms, and how can it be treated?

 What is lupus?